yzslab/nerfutils/README.md

 ## Conventions

-- Fields of Camera Dict
+- Fields of a Camera Dict
-    - `angle_x`: the field of view of the X axis in radian
-    - `angle_y`: ...
-Y axis
     - `cx`: principle point of the X axis
     - `cy`: ...
 Y axis
     - `fl_x`: focal length of the X axis in pixel